Micky Adams: Leicester City

 In October 2001 Adams left Brighton to become assistant manager to Dave Bassett at Leicester City.
 Peter Taylor, the former Leicester manager, was drafted in to complete Brighton's promotion campaign.
-Adams chose the move in an attempt to get closer to his dream of managing a Premiership club.
+Adams chose the move to get closer to his dream of managing a Premiership club.
 He understood that Bassett was to move 'upstairs' at the end of the season, leaving Adams free to take the management job for 2002–03.

-Adams spent six months working under Bassett, during which time Leicester were almost permanently stuck to the bottom of the Premier League table.
-In March 2002 he demanded the management position for the next season, though he later apologised for his comments and insisted he was happy working under Bassett, and had no regrets about leaving Brighton.
+Adams spent six months working under Bassett when Leicester were almost permanently stuck at the bottom of the Premier League table.
+In March 2002 he demanded the management position for the next season.
+However, he later apologised for his comments and insisted he was happy working under Bassett, and had no regrets about leaving Brighton.
 The next month, just before relegation was confirmed, Adams was promoted to the manager's seat while Bassett became Director of Football.
 Adams said: "I'm not expecting to produce a miracle, I'm still working with the same group of players".

 In July 2002 he appointed Alan Cork as his number two.
 Losing just one of their opening eleven games, his side made an excellent start to the campaign, seeing Adams rewarded with the Manager of the Month award for September 2002.
 Despite Leicester going into receivership with debts of £30 million and being banned from the transfer market until a takeover was completed, Adams was able to guide them to promotion back to the Premiership at the first attempt—they ended the 2002–03 season as Division One runners-up behind champions Portsmouth.
-At the end of the campaign he signed a new three-year contract.
+At the end of the campaign, he signed a new three-year contract.